derektypist/coding-traineeship-projects/118-Portfolio-Project-1-Gazetteer/README.md

 # Gazetteer Project

-The aim is to provide an interactive map with the capabilities of searching a country, place or attraction (e.g. park).
+The aim is to provide profiling of countries through the presentation of demographic, climatic, geographic and other data.
+There will be an interactive map with the capabilities of searching a country, place or attraction (e.g. park).

 ## UX